Jason Heyward Preview, Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.68 team ERA ranks last across all league pitching staffs.
+- The Rockies have a 5.69 team ERA that ranks last among all MLB pitching staffs.

-- The Rockies surrender the second-most home runs in baseball (223 total, 1.4 per game).
+- The Rockies allow the second-most home runs in baseball (225 total, 1.4 per game).

-- Davis makes the start for the Rockies, his sixth of the season.
-He is 0-3 with an 8.77 ERA and 22 strikeouts in 25 2/3 innings pitched.

-- In his most recent appearance on Friday, the right-hander tossed five innings against the Chicago Cubs, allowing three earned runs while surrendering four hits.
+- The right-hander's most recent time out was on Saturday against the Chicago Cubs, when he threw five innings, surrendering two earned runs while giving up five hits.

-- In seven games this season, the 26-year-old has amassed an 8.77 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .330 to his opponents.
+- In 28 games this season, the 29-year-old has amassed an ERA of 7.01, with 6.6 strikeouts per nine innings.
+Opponents are hitting .320 against him.

 © 2023 Data Skrive.
 All rights reserved.